bentemple/steamos-extensions/README.md

 This extension significantly slows down shutdowns and system updates, as they have to wait for the RAM cache to synchronize to disk first.

 This extension will only function on HoloISO if the player's username is `deck`.

-### steamos-extension-retain-boot

-This extension sets SteamOS as the next boot entry after each reboot.
-This can be useful when dual booting if the other OS likes to mess with the boot order.

-This extensiom functions on HoloISO, but might choose the boot order incorrectly on systems dual booting HoloISO and SteamOS.

-### steamos-extension-irqbalance

-This extension installs and runs the `irqbalance` service, which automatically balances interrupts across CPU cores.
-It is configured to try and minimize the number of running cores in addition to balancing interrupts to strike a better balance between power consumption and performance.

-### steamos-extension-preload

-This extension  installs the `preload` service. `preload` attempts to minimize system latency by pre-caching commonly loaded files.
-A state file will be left at `/var/lib/preload.state` if you uninstall this extension.
-The state file is minimal in size (under a megabyte typically).

-### steamos-extension-hibernate-after-sleep

-This extension enables hibernate-after-sleep functionality, automatically hibernating the Steam Deck after being suspended for a configurable period (default: 60 minutes).
-It changes also changes the swap file (default: 20GB), configures GRUB with resume parameters, and fixes Bluetooth issues after resume.

-This code was based off of the following publication: https://github.com/nazar256/publications/blob/main/guides/steam-deck-hibernation.md

-To configure, copy `/usr/share/doc/steamos-extension-hibernate-after-sleep/example-config` to `/home/deck/.config/hibernate-after-sleep`, edit `HibernateDelaySec` (e.g., "30min", "2h") and `TargetSwapFileSizeInGbs` (e.g., 10, 30), and run `sudo /usr/sbin/steamos-extension-hibernate-after-sleep-setup`.
-Changes require a reboot.
-Additionally, this script copies an uninstaller to /home/deck/.bin for easy removal should you want to turn the extension off, simply run `sh /home/deck/.bin/steamos-extension-hibernate-after-sleep-uninstall.sh`